tlchampion/mywealthplan/README.md

 ---
 ## Credits
 * Risk Analysis Survey was compiled based upon a survey provided by [Lincoln Financial Group](https://bit.ly/3InwBMP)
-* Code for generating the Monte Carlo Simulation was modified from code provided by UC Berkeley Extension FInTech Bootcamp
+* Code for generating the Monte Carlo Simulation was modified from code provided by UC Berkeley Extension FinTech Bootcamp

 ___
 ## Future Work

 Future work and/or enhancements to this project include:
-* implementing a more robust Risk Analysis Survey
+* Implementing a more robust Risk Analysis Survey
-* adding in features to allow a user to fine-tuning their portfolio
+* Adding in features to allow a user to fine-tuning their portfolio
-* leveraging a Machine Learning algorithm
+* Leveraging a Machine Learning algorithm to optimize and further customize portfolios
+* Adding Market Information for the Client
+* Improve visualizations and UX

 ---